SinghNavnoor/Classification_prediction_of_income/README.md

 ### Recommendations:
 - While the dataset had many detail oriented features, it could have been more balanced among race and gender.
-- There were no clear explanations on features like fnlwgt and educational-num, hence they were dropped.
+- There were no clear explanations about features like fnlwgt and educational-num, if there was one, which we were unable to find, could have enabled us to better handle them and use them better in model building.
--